tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * Design contracts to avoid common security pitfalls, such as a re-entrancy attack.

-* Perform a Mythril security scan on contracts to test for simple security vulnerabilities.
+* Analyze contracts to identify and fix simple security vulnerabilities.

 ---